bryantweb/chris-bryant-techdegree-project-2/README.md

 * Created index.html and style.css files.
 * Link the style.css to the index.html file.
 * Used provided images for portfolio images
+* Used appropriate HTML for each element
 * Provided profile image to include my own avatar
 * Used CSS to style portfolio to look like ones in the mockup (including Google Open Sans font)
 * Linked nav menu to the correct sections of the page using ID’s to link to anchor tags
+* Added media queries to create a responsive style that matches the three breakpoints (mobile, tablet, desktop) and styles provided in the mockups.

 ## For Extra Credit
 * Matched mockup text styles using imported Google font Open Sans.
+* Validated code using HTML and CSS validator.
+* Put project in new GitHub repository.
+* Added folders to organize contents by file type.
+* Added additional color or layout styling to the CSS to enhance the portfolio
+- - background color variation
+- - link hover colors and transitions
+* Provided descriptive classes where appropriate.